overhide/pay2my.app/howto/README.md

 The back-end will start at port `8100`.

-Now, with the back-end humming on port `localhost:8100`, you can point your browser at the [rendered preview from github](https://overhide.github.io/pay2my.app/howto/code/5_backend.html) and see it work properly.
+Now, with the back-end humming on port `localhost:8100`, you can point your browser at the <a target="_blank" href="https://overhide.github.io/pay2my.app/howto/code/5_backend.html">rendered preview from github</a> and see it work properly.